ward/run/books/faster-road-racing.md

    should be ~4 minutes, subsequent ones 1-4 minutes.
 Slow ones should be at least 4 minutes.
 Also possible when terrain goes up and down: hard uphill, back off a bit downhill.

+### V̇O₂max

+Maximal amount of oxygen that your heart can pump (heartrate × stroke volume) and your muscles can use (extraction from blood).
+The maximal rate at which you can produce energy aerobically.
+The more you produce, the faster a pace you can maintain.
+Most important from 1500 to 5000.
+While still relevant for longer, lactate becomes the important one there.
+Combo of training (stroke volume, oxygen extraction) and genetics (heartrate).
+Unit: ml/kg/min.
+Higher is better.

+Well trained can run at V̇O₂max for ~8 minutes, at 95% for ~15 minutes.
+Can also estimate with 94-98% of max HR or 92-97% of HR reserve.

+Best trained at 95-100% intensity of current V̇O₂max.
+Best done in such a way as to maximise time at that intensity.
+Intervals of 2 to 6 minutes.
+It takes a little to get up to the right range.
+Run shorter intervals towards faster end of your range, longer intervals towards slower end.
+Total of 5000 to 8000 (15 to 25 minutes?) is good enough for training and hopefully does not wreck you.
+Once per week tends to be plenty.
+Recovery jog between reps takes 50-90% of rep time, but then he has a table that leans more to 50-75% once reps are 4 minutes and longer.
+Too short recovery = you will not get through the workout.
+Too long = need to build up to V̇O₂max again for too long.

 ## Chapter 3: Supplementary Training (p55)